Publication Ethics

 Ethics Statement

-Disclosure and Conflicts of Interest
+Conflicts of Interest Disclosure

 Editors and editorial board members/reviewers will not use unpublished information disclosed in a submitted manuscript for their own research purposes without the authors’ explicit written consent.
 Privileged information or ideas obtained by editors as a result of handling the manuscript will be kept confidential and not used for their personal advantage.
 Editors will recuse themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies or institutions connected to the papers.
 In the event that this kind of conflict arises, they will ask another member of the editorial board to handle the manuscript.

 Editors evaluate submitted manuscripts on the basis of their academic merit (importance, originality, study’s validity, clarity) and its relevance to the journal’s scope, without regard to the authors’ race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
 Decisions to publish are not determined by any policies outside of the journal itself.
-The Chief Editor has full authority over the entire editorial content of the journal and its publication.
+The Editor-in-Chief has full authority over the entire editorial content of the journal and its publication.

 Authors too must disclose any conflicts of interest that could be considered as influencing the results or their interpretation in the manuscript.
 This information should be provided on submission.